 So few passengers could explain why I had an excellent loading position.
 After that fun announcement, we started the boarding process.

 Here we go!

 The inflight entertainment is rather lovely.
 You need to bring “a screen” to use the onboard entertainment, like a tablet or phone.
-I used my iPad and was pleased that they had episodes of my favorite sitcoms.
+I used my iPad and was pleased they had episodes of my favorite sitcoms.

 Most of my flights have been either early in the morning or midday.
-I love watching the sun come up or set, but the darkness of the night already set in, I don’t mind flying at night.
+I love watching the sun come up or set, but the darkness of the night has already set in; I don’t mind flying at night.
 There is something neat about flying at night, and while in the air, I realized that the last time I did so was on my first flight to Tampa to see Ben.

 Day 2: The Most Magical Place on Earth sometimes is hard to leave.